 17 – Join the Ubud contact dance jam and connect with the energy there

 After a few days in Ubud, as you begin to go with its flow.
 There seems to be an undercurrent of hidden energy waiting to be tapped beneath its ground.
 One way to take the energy is with contact jam dance.
 Contact jam dance is a physical expression of total surrender.
 It aesthetically non-judgemental because there is no fixed dance routine that you need to learn.
 Let your body melt into the rhythm and vibrations of the music, allowing your inner child to be playful.
 At the end of the session, besides a good workout, you feel liberated from the confinements of your own mind and step out of the class feeling a lot lighter.
 And if you are into serious immersion, there’s even a yearly Bali contact festival in April!

 18- How about picking up the techniques of healing massage?

 No one really leaves Bali without at least trying out one massage.
 If you enjoy the sensation of touch and want to pick up a healing art form, consider taking up a massage course.
-From one day workshops to detailed courses chose from traditional Balinese massage to intuitive healing like the touch essence developed by Ellen Watson.
-These classes will equip you with the techniques and know-how of working with the body, and allow you to help others in promoting deep relaxation and sense of well-being.
+From one day workshops to comprehensive courses, choose from traditional Balinese massage to intuitive healing like the touch essence developed by Ellen Watson.
+These classes will equip you with the techniques and know-how of working with the body and allow you to help others in promoting deep relaxation and a sense of well-being.

 So, when are you planning to visit Ubud?
 We hope that this article will help you plan your trip to this creative little town that we all fell in love with!
-We believe that no other places in the world offer such choices of artsy and creative things to do and it makes it a great escape from the busy Bali, & other busy cities of Asia.
+We believe that no other place in the world offers such artsy and creative things to do.
+Make Ubud a great escape from the busy Bali, & other bustling cities of Asia.
 It is ideal just for a weekend, or even one or two weeks.
-Do you have any other suggestions of cool things to do in Ubud?
+Do you have any other suggestions for cool things to do in Ubud?
 Please drop us a note 🙂

 By Ivee Lo